major/txlf24-containers/slides.md

 📚 Point to resources for more learning <!-- .element: class="fragment" -->

-👨‍🦳 Share more container-related dad jokes. <!-- .element: class="fragment" -->
+💸 Do everything on a tiny budget <!-- .element: class="fragment" -->

 ----